Sharon Watts: Reintroduction (2012)

 Dean described Sharon as a lost soul upon her return: "she's totally lost.
 She doesn't know who she is, where she's going.
 There's something that comes out later, that's happened to her in the States and stuff like that.
 But she's a lost soul, and this is home again.
 There's no place like home, so she finds herself back there again."

 Sharon's return in 2012 saw her battling with an addiction to painkillers.
 Sharon secretly visits an addiction support group but continues to use the painkillers whenever things became difficult in her personal circumstances.
-The problem culminates in 2013 when Sharon is asked to look after Phil's baby granddaughter Lexi Pearce, and is found unconscious by Lexi's mother Lola Pearce (Danielle Harold) after taking painkillers.
+The problem culminates in 2013 when Sharon is asked to look after Phil's baby granddaughter Lexi Pearce (Dotti-Beau Cotterill), and is found unconscious by Lexi's mother Lola Pearce (Danielle Harold) after taking painkillers.
 Discussing the storyline, Dean said, "Filming the scene where she collapses and Lola finds her was really difficult because it's so sad.
 Sharon thinks she is coping but she evidently isn't.
 She is on such a downward spiral.
 She can stop using the pills for periods of time, but then something happens and it all gets too much for her.
 That is the trouble when people rely on things like prescription medication — they'll go to any lengths to get what they want."
 Dean indicated that she was "fascinated" by this plot development given Sharon's history with her mother Angie's addiction to alcohol during the 1980s.
 Dean suggested that Sharon was always "disgusted" by her mother's addiction to the extent that she would not even smoke cigarettes, "so the fact that she's got this far in life and has now succumbed to an addiction is fascinating."